lestigres/lestigres-writing/content/works/the-woodcutter/the-woodcutter.md

 title: The Woodcutter
 date: 2024-07-02T00:00:00Z
 image: Woodcutter-asset.png
+imageAlt: >-
-imageAlt: "A drawing of a very queer looking axe on it's side with the text “The Woodcutter” above it."
+  A drawing of a very queer looking axe on it's side with the text “The Woodcutter” above it.
 description: >
   “You have guests come to stay often?” you continued, slowly and quietly, your body now drifting toward Abby's ever so slowly, your hooded eyes matching her